Features...

 Driver Circuit

 The board was designed to follow the original Gottlieb component functionality as described in the original driver board.
 So where the original board had ICs Z1 - Z9, this board has the same numbered components.
-Where the lamp transistors were Q1 - Q24, a gap, and then Q33 - Q44, this board has similarly labeled components that are numbered Q1 - Q36 (no gap).
-And where the original board had solenoid 1 - 8 output transistors, this board has FETs QS1 - QS8.
-In this way, the user can follow the original schematics when troubleshooting this board.
+From there, it is best to follow the enclosed schematics to determine fault isolation.